techidaily/site-howto/source/_posts/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-oppo-find-n3-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![Check if the missing app is installed](https://images.wondershare.com/drfone/article/2023/12/missing-app-icon-android-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now, see whether you can find the **app icon that disappeared on your Android.** If you can’t find it, it means the app has been accidentally deleted, and you can install it back on your device.
 However, if it’s confirmed to be installed on your Android but remains missing from your home screen, you can continue the following practice.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qNrOsjUdRz0?si=xGzhmNmtgxNTsRxN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How To Find the Missing App Icon on Android